Keyboard shortcuts

 ThreadHandle.join is process-local and one-shot.
 If the target thread already exited and its status is retained, join returns its code immediately and marks the status joined.
 If it is still live, join blocks the caller’s thread until the target exits.
 Self-join returns Failed.
 A second waiter, join after a successful join, or join after detach returns Failed; it must not park an ambiguous waiter.
 ThreadHandle.exitCode is nonblocking and may observe the retained status while the handle is live, but it does not consume the one-shot join right.

 Releasing the last ThreadHandle before the target exits detaches the target: the thread continues to run, but no exit status is retained after it exits unless a join waiter already pins the state.
 Releasing the handle after exit but before join drops the retained status and releases the thread-record charge.
 A pending join waiter pins the handle state until completion or process exit, so cap release cannot create a use-after-free.
-The exiting thread’s kernel stack must not be freed while it is still executing on that stack; final drop follows the existing process-exit rule and happens after another kernel stack is active.
+The exiting thread’s kernel stack must not be freed while it is still executing on that stack; final process teardown performs an explicit token-gated stack release after another kernel stack is active, before the deferred Process value is dropped.

 Fatal user faults remain process-fatal in the first implementation.
 Per-thread fault isolation can be designed later, after the basic scheduler and futex paths are stable.